Expectable Motion Unit: Avoiding Hazards From Human Involuntary Motions in Human-Robot Interaction: EXPECTABLE MOTION UNIT CONCEPT

-The first step in the derivation of the EMU concept is to understand under which circumstances IM occur in HRI.
-For this, we conduct an experiment where the human reaction is analysed in a common HRI scenario, where the robot approaches the human workspace with variable motion parameters, e.g., speed, acceleration, or direction.
+The first step is to understand under which circumstances IM occur in HRI.
+Obviously, many human, environmental, and robot factors influence human expectation and thus human IMO.
+In \cite{Hall_1966, Kulic_2005, Takayama_2009, Bartneck_2009}, it was shown that the robot velocity and inter-subject distance are two major factors that affect human perceived safety.
+Assuming perception correlates with expectation as previously shown in \cite{Lange_2018}, we are interested in how these two parameters also influence IMO.
+Therefore, in this work, we systematically investigate the influence of the robot speed and the robot-human distance on IMO for a common class of industrial HRI tasks.
+In this task, \begin{itemize} \item the robot approaches the human upper body frontally, \item the human focuses on her/his task, \item the human has a certain mental occupancy, and \item the human is aware that the robot is moving and sharing the same workspace. \end{itemize} Many common assembly or transportation tasks belong to this class.
+We assume that the human has a certain task-dependent expectation of the robot's behavior when working in close proximity.
+For example, the human may expect that the robot moves slowly inside the human's workspace.
+To observe IMO under the mentioned conditions, the robot approaching motion is performed with variable speed and distance; see Fig. \ref{fig:pipeline_approach} a)-b).
 The human reaction is recorded and classified via social cue analysis.
-From the experiments, we derive the relative frequency of IMO depending on the robot velocity and distance between human and robot, which are two relevant parameters that influence IMO (cf. \ref{sec:prereq}).
-We call this mapping a risk matrix for IMO; see \ref{fig:pipeline_approach} c).
-For a certain scenario and human condition, we can then define a threshold in terms of IMO probability that shall not be exceeded.
-In the risk matrix, this threshold can be represented by a so-called expectation curve, which relates the current human-robot distance to an expected velocity; see Fig. \ref{fig:pipeline_approach} d).
-The expectation curve is integrated into the robot motion generation as EMU, which limits the robot speed to a value which is considered expectable by the human if necessary.
-Finally, the EMU is combined with the Safe Motion Unit (SMU), that provides a safe velocity, which is based on injury data from biomechanics collision experiments.
-The combination of the two control laws improves safety and trustworthiness of an autonomous system by ensuring that both the human expectation towards its motion is fulfilled and injury is avoided.
+From the experiments, we derive the relative frequency of IMO depending on the robot velocity and robot-human distance.
+We call this mapping a \emph{risk matrix} for IMO; see \ref{fig:pipeline_approach} c).
+We can then define a threshold of IMO probability that shall not be exceeded.
+In the risk matrix, this threshold can be represented by a so-called \emph{expectation curve}, which relates the current human-robot distance to a robot velocity that meets the human expectation; see Fig. \ref{fig:pipeline_approach} d).
+The expectation curve is integrated into the EMU, which limits the robot speed (if necessary) to a value that is considered to be expectable for the human.
+Finally, the EMU is combined with the Safe Motion Unit (SMU), which provides a safe velocity based on injury data from biomechanics collision experiments; see Fig. \ref{fig:pipeline_approach} e).
+The output of the framework is a velocity that ensures physical safety and reduces IM simultaneously.

-In the following, the experimental derivation of a risk matrix and expectation curve is described.
-Sec. \ref{sec:EMUimp} then considers the implementation and validation of the EMU concept.